 Plaintiff’s argument is that failing to take out the appendix is a breach of contract.
 It makes some sense, right?
 Maryland law is clear that, except in emergency or gratuitous situations, the doctors and patients have a contractual relationship.
 The plaintiff reasons from this, that because there was a contractual obligation to perform an appendectomy, failing to properly complete the job is a breach of contract.
 But the court ruled that Maryland law ordinarily requires these disputes to be carried out through the tort system because failing to exercise that care is tortious absent some extra, special promise that did not happen here.

 We do not recognize contract actions in medical malpractice cases unless the physician made some special promise or warranty apart from a promise to use the medical skill necessary to deliver the treatment in the manner generally accepted by other physicians in the community.
 In some cases, however, the court may find that these special circumstances exist and that a jury may consider whether the physician breached a contract that is separate and distinct from the physician’s agreement to provide medical treatment.

-The public policy the court does discuss is that allowing plaintiffs’ lawyers to bring breach of contract cases for negligence is an end run around our malpractice statutory scheme that requires significant hurdles to pursue medical error claims against doctors in Maryland.
+The public policy the court discusses is that allowing plaintiffs’ malpractice lawyers to bring breach of contract cases for negligence is an end-run around our malpractice statutory scheme that requires significant hurdles to pursue medical error claims against doctors in Maryland.
 I like to support plaintiffs whenever I can.
 But I think this is the right result in this case.